Thursday, December 30, 2021

 Where there was, toward 2024, a statue of a king:

-But it occupied the position of royal statues
+it occupied the position of royal statues

 or their later replacements,

-looked to the past to announce the future.
+looking to the past to announce the future.

 * * *

-A HISTORICAL PANEL THAT EVADES WHAT COUNTS
+A HISTORICAL PANEL THAT SKIPS WHAT COUNTS

 The details of building are irrelevant to most readers...